klmhsb42/yoga_coach_web/README.md

 ## How to use

 To use *Yoga Coach web* is intuitive.
-To start, just select the exercise you want to start with using the "Prev"/"Next" buttons and press the "Start" button.
+To start, just select the exercise you want to start with using the *Prev*/*Next* buttons and press the *Start* button.
 Place your computer so that your full body is visible in the webcam.
 Then, try to perform the exercise and listen to the feedback.

 ## Technical background